rhinopotamus/jea-summer-2025/site/pages/2026-edition.md

 #### Activities

 Perhaps the single most replicated finding in all of educational research is that *students learn when they do things*, rather than by passively listening to or reading information.
-The chief contribution of this edition, the new Activities in Sections 1-4 of Chapters 1-5, engage students in the work of the classroom.
+The chief contribution of this edition, the new Activities in Chapters 1-5, engage students in the work of the classroom.

 - Each section begins with an **Opening Activity** suitable for pre-class homework or in-class warmup.
-These Opening Activities remind students of something important from a previous section, introduce a key new idea, or reactivate dormant knowledge from
+These Opening Activities remind students of something important from a previous section, introduce a key new idea, or refresh their memory of something they learned in K-12.
 - In parallel with the running example in each section, **inline Activities** gently lead students through (usually) Exercise 1 in the workbook.
 These Activities are suitable for in-class work individually or in small groups.

 #### Workbook improvements